kasundezoysa/openSSLCA/README.md

 #You will get the bash prompt.

-#Then change the directory to /home and follows the rest of the commands
+#Then change the directory to /home

+#Run chmod +x *.sh and make scripts to be executables

 (View docker.txt file to see more docker commands)